slowernews/wisdom-tldr/chapters/chapter_appendix.md

 <!--
 - o poeta faz a sintese das coisas
 > *'The biggest lie we tell ourselves is «I dont need to write this down because I will remember it.»' -- Kevin Kelly*
+> *"I try not to speak more clearly than I think."
+-- Niels Bohr*
+> *"The media is always accurate, except when they are talking about things I know.*
+> *"Eloquence is logic on fire.*
+> *"The theory of a free press is that truth will emerge from free discussion, not that it will be presented perfectly and instantly in any one account."
+-- Walter *Lippmann*
+> *"I have made this letter longer then usual because I lacked the time to make it shorter."
+-- Blaise Pascal (?)*
 -->

 > *"Tears are words that need to be written."